When is is put in English? Uses of was - were

 What does Shakespeare's famous line have to do with it?

-To consolidate the rules for using the verbs am, is, are and others in practice, it is worth practicing in making affirmative, negative and interrogative sentences.
+To consolidate the rules for using the verbs am, is, are and others in practice, it is worth practicing composing affirmative, negative and interrogative sentences.

-The most effective in terms of developing speech skills are interrogative sentences.
+Interrogative sentences are the most effective in terms of practicing speech skills.
 It is necessary to train the use of the verb to be not only in the present, but also in the past and future tenses.

-Another way to practice the knowledge of the language is to memorize small rhymes and poems.
-Studying poems in a foreign language will not only expand knowledge of grammar, but also increase vocabulary.
+Another way to practice your language skills is to memorize short rhymes and poems.
+Studying poems in a foreign language will not only expand your knowledge of grammar, but also increase your vocabulary.

 Variants of the use of the verb to be and its forms in speech

-In speech, the verb to be can be used as the main semantic predicate, and as a connecting or auxiliary part of the compound predicate.
+In speech, the verb to be can be used both as the main semantic predicate and as a connecting or auxiliary part of a compound predicate.

-Here are examples of the most common ways to use the verb in speech:
+Here are examples of the most common ways to use a verb in speech:

-1. The verb to be acts as the main predicate in order to emphasize belonging to a particular group.
-For example, Sara is a florist (Sarah is a florist) or Alan is my brother (Alan is my brother).
-In other words, the verb to be does not express an action, but states the state of the object and its ownership.
+1. The verb to be acts as the main predicate in order to emphasize membership in a particular group.
+For example, Sara is a florist (Sara is a florist) or Alan is my brother (Alan is my brother).
+In other words, the verb to be does not express an action, but states the state of an object and its belonging.

 3. The verb is the main predicate in statements indicating a place or geographical location.
 For example, She is at dinner (She is at dinner) or His flat is in the center (His apartment is located in the center).

 4. To be acts as a predicate in comparative constructions.
-For example, The light is faster than the sound (The speed of light is greater than the speed of sound).
+For example, The light is faster than the sound.

-5. The verb to be can play an auxiliary role in "long" tenses (continuous tenses).
-For example, Present Continuous: They are sitting on the ground (They are now sitting on the site); Past Continuous: We were watching the TV-show when she telephoned (When she called, we were watching a TV show); Future Continuous: Jilly will be singing tonight (Jili will sing all evening).
+5. The verb to be can play an auxiliary role in continuous tenses.
+For example, Present Continuous: They are sitting on the ground (They are now sitting on the ground); Past Continuous: We were watching the TV-show when she telephoned (When she called, we were watching the TV show); Future Continuous: Jilly will be singing tonight.

-6. The verb is used to express the tenses of the passive voice.
+6. The verb is used to express passive tenses.
 In such sentences, to be is conjugated in the required tense.
 The semantic verb is always used in the form of the past participle - Past Participle.
-The form of all passive sentences is the same: Passive Subject + To Be + Past Participle.
+The form of all sentences with passive voice is the same: Passive Subject + To Be + Past Participle.
 For example, Past Perfect: The breakfast had been eaten before she arrived (Breakfast was eaten before she arrived) or Past Simple: His car was bought in 1995 (His car was bought in 1995).

 The verb to be plays a huge role in the English language.
-Proper use of verb forms is necessary for beautiful and correct speech.
+Correct use of verb forms is necessary for beautiful and correct speech.

 Knowing English opens many doors.
 That is why it is actively studied in almost all countries of the world.
-Currently, around the planet, about 2 million people use this language on an ongoing basis.
-This number includes those for whom English is native, as well as those who use it as a foreign language: for contacts with business partners, communication with foreign friends, various kinds of entertainment and, in fact, study.
-In general, the study of any of the foreign languages increases mental activity, logical and abstract thinking, as well as the ability to navigate in unexpected situations.
+Currently, around the planet, about 2 million people use this language on a regular basis.
+This number includes those for whom English is their native language, as well as those who use it as a foreign language: for contacts with business partners, communication with foreign friends, entertainment of various kinds and, in fact, study.
+In general, learning any foreign language increases mental activity, logical and abstract thinking, as well as the ability to navigate unexpected situations.

-For many learners of English, its grammatical structure presents a certain difficulty.
-In fact, there is nothing complicated there (especially when compared, for example, with the Russian language!), It is enough to understand the important patterns once and memorize the basic forms well.
-However, memorization comes with practice: doing exercises, reading, writing letters or essays, oral communication.
-The best way to master English grammar is to do it naturally.
+For many students of English, its grammatical structure poses a certain difficulty.
+In reality, there is nothing complicated there (especially if you compare, for example, with the Russian language!), it is enough to understand the important patterns once and remember the basic forms well.
+However, memorization comes through practice: doing exercises, reading, writing letters or essays, oral communication.
+The best way to master English grammar is to do it the natural way.

-Remember that each person has his own, purely individual, pace of mastering new knowledge and the ability to apply them in the practice of his own speech.
-For example, if you are studying in a group where some students learn grammar rules faster and more correctly than you do, you don’t need to lose heart.
-No doubt you, too, will one day start speaking English confidently and without mistakes.
-The main thing is to keep practicing.
+Remember also that each person has his own, purely individual, pace of mastering new knowledge and the ability to apply it in the practice of his own speech.
+For example, if you are studying in a group where some students master grammatical rules faster and more correctly than you, there is no need to lose heart.
+Without a doubt, you too will one day begin to speak English confidently and without errors.
+The main thing is to keep training.

-If you have recently started learning English, then you are familiar with the following situation: you want to say something, but the fear of making a mistake gets in the way, causes timidity.
-To avoid this, try to understand the rule and, most importantly, practice more in the exercises.
+If you have recently started learning English, then you are familiar with this situation: you want to say something, but the fear of making a mistake gets in the way and causes timidity.
+To avoid this, try to understand the rule and, most importantly, practice the exercises more.

-One of the frequent grammatical difficulties occurs when the verb connectives "is" / "are" are confused.
-The use of these forms of the verb to be (to be) depends solely on the person of the pronoun in each case.
-It is a pronoun that performs the function of the subject.
+One of the common grammatical difficulties arises when the verb connectives “is”/“are” are confused.
+The use of these forms of the verb to be depends solely on the person of the pronoun in each specific case.
+We are talking about a pronoun that functions as a subject.
 For example:

 I am a student. - I am a student.

-If the subject is a noun or a proper name, then you need to mentally replace it with the corresponding pronoun.
-Then the conjugation scheme will surely pop up in your memory, including the linking verbs “is” / “are”, the use of which often causes difficulties.
+If the subject is a noun or proper name, then you need to mentally replace it with the appropriate pronoun.
+Then a conjugation scheme will definitely come to your mind, including the connecting verbs “is”/“are”, the use of which often causes difficulties.

 Kate (?) a student -> She is a student.

-To be sure which of the forms of the verb to put, you must firmly remember the principle of conjugation.
+To be sure which form of the verb to use, you need to firmly remember the principle of conjugation.

 Conjugation of the verb to be (present tense)